inducingchaos/raycast-spotify-extension/INFINITE_FETCH_IMPLEMENTATION.md

 Current implementation:

 - Using LocalStorage for persistent caching between command instances
-- Cache validation checks total item count
+- Smart cache validation:
+  1. Quick check (limit=1) to get current total count
+  2. Compare with cached total:
+     - If match: Use cache immediately
+     - If different: Use stale cache + background update
+     - If no cache: Fetch fresh with loading UI
+- Background updates:
+  - Show "Updating your library..." progress toast
+  - Don't block UI or search functionality
-- Only caches complete results
+  - Success toast when update complete
+  - Properly revalidate list data when done
-- ✅ Subsequent loads correctly use cached data
+- ✅ Subsequent loads use cached data instantly
-- ✅ Initial load optimized to prevent parallel fetches
+- ✅ Cache stays fresh through background validation
+- ✅ Smooth UX with no blocking operations

+Benefits:

+- Instant results from cache when available
+- Automatic background updates when library changes
+- No arbitrary cache invalidation time
+- Users always see latest data without waiting
+- Progress visibility for all operations

 ### Progress Tracking